lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial4/tutorial.rst

 used to apply a restraint force when used during minimization.
 This last keyword is important here, because the spring constants of the rigid water molecules were set to 0 (see the **parameters.inc** file).

+.. admonition:: Note
+    :class: non-title-info

+    LAMMPS provides several ways to maintain molecules rigid during a simulation.
+    The ``fix shake`` command is appropriate for constraining bond lengths and angles within small molecules like water.
+    However, it may fail for linear molecules like :math:`\text{CO}_2` or more complex rigid bodies.
+    In such cases, the ``fix rigid`` family of commands can be used instead to treat entire molecules or groups of atoms as rigid bodies.

 Let us also create images of the system and control the printing of thermodynamic outputs by adding the following lines